FelixBer/FindFunc/README.md

     b8 ?? ?? ?? ??
 68 ?? ?? ?? ??
 66 89 ?? ?? ??

+### Copy opcodes + immediates

+A combination that keeps opcode and immediates, but masks e.g. mod r/m.
+Note that this keeps opcodes even if they mandate a specific registers, e.g.

+    B8 44332211      mov eax,11223344

 Note: This is a "best effort" using IDAs API, thus there may be few cases where it only works partially.
 For a 100% correct solution we would have to ship a dedicated x86 disasm library.